azat-co/practicalnode/chapter4/chapter4.md

 **Tip** Add `{pretty: true}` to `pug.render()`, as in `pug.render(pugTemplate, {pretty: true})`, in order to have properly formatted, *pretty* HTML.

-Let&#39;s say we have some Node.js script that sends an e-mail and we need to use a template to generate HTML dynamically for the e-mail.
+Let&#39;s say we have some Node.js script that sends an email and we need to use a template to generate HTML dynamically for the email.
 This is how it might look (file `pug-example.pug`):

 ```pug
 .header